UIUC-ECE374B/UIUC-ECE374B.github.io/_policies/cheating.md

 LLMs are strictly forbidden from any course assignments.
 No it is not ok to use them for inspiration.
 There is a difference between google and ChatGPT.
 There is ample evidence that shows LLM usage dimishes learning:

 [1] [Your Brain on ChatGPT: Accumulation of Cognitive Debt when Using an AI Assistant for Essay Writing Task](https://arxiv.org/pdf/2506.08872v1)

 [2] [Generative AI Can Harm Learning](https://atelierdesfuturs.org/wp-content/uploads/2025/07/ssrn-4895486.pdf)

-I'm sure many students will vehemnetly diagree with me and say LLMs have helped them learn so much.
+I'm sure many students will vehemently disagree with me and say LLMs have helped them learn so much.
 To those people I respond:

 [3] [Measuring actual learning versus feeling of learning in response to being actively engaged in the classroom](https://www.pnas.org/doi/10.1073/pnas.1821936116)

 But maybe I'm wrong.
-If you truly believe LLMs improve learning outcomes, I would be happy to help you set up and preform a research project that gets quantifiable metrics regarding this issue.
+If you truly believe LLMs improve learning outcomes, I would be happy to help you set up and perform a research project that gets quantifiable metrics regarding this issue.
 Till then, I'm just forbidding it.
 Widespread LLM usage is a big reason why I have decided to remove homeworks from the course but we got to keep marching forward.

 **Credit** This webpage was modified from previous [semester(s)](https://courses.engr.illinois.edu/cs374/fa2020/integrity.html).